 The expanding market for natural remedies and herbal supplements is set to reach over $100 billion by the year 2017, and $300 billion by 2022, according to a study from Global Industry Analysts.
+This makes it a better time than ever to start a supplement company.

 This exponential growth of nutraceutical manufacturing is being driven by the general rise in the average age of Western developed nations.
 Education about nutrition is also more accessible.